john-carroll-sw/chat-completions-function-calling-examples/README.md

-# Function Calling Examples in Azure Open AI
+# Function Calling Examples using the Chat Completions API

 ### Description